Poiseuille flow of soft polycrystals in 2D rough channels

 \section{Results}

-Our MD simulation shows that at a coarse grained level the flow behaviour of the confined polycrystal resembles that of amorphous solids \cite{goyon, mansard2013molecular,chaudhuri2014poiseuille}.
-However, the underlying grain dynamics in polycrystals gives rise to some distinct features which is not captured by the average flow profile, and is the focus of this article.
-Due to friction at the rough channel walls, the polycrystals resists motion till $F_{ext}$ increases beyond a threshold.
-In Fig.\ref{fig.phase_dia} we show an approximate phase diagram, in terms of the width $w$ and the wall stress, defined by $\sigma_w=\rho F_{ext} w/2$ \cite{chaudhuri2012dynamical}.
-Interestingly, as the system transits from a stuck (jammed) to a flowing state, with the increase in $F_{ext}$, an intermediate state, with stick-slip motion, is observed.
-The width of the stick-slip region along the vertical axis decrease at large width.
+Our MD simulation shows that despite some similarities with amorphous solids at macroscopic scale \cite{goyon, mansard2013molecular, chaudhuri2014poiseuille}, the flow behaviour of confined polycrystal is distinct.
+Although the externally applied body force ($F_{ext}$) is uniform, the interplay with the confining walls create spatially non-uniform stress.
+The polycrystalline solid yields due to this applied forcing, when the effective wall stress ($\sigma_w=\rho F_{ext} w/2$) exceeds a threshold which depends upon the channel width $w$ \cite{chaudhuri2012dynamical}.
+Fig.\ref{fig.phase_dia} shows an approximate state diagram, describing the state of the system (flowing or jammed) for a wide range of channel widths and driving forces.
+Further, we observe that while unjamming with the increase in $F_{ext}$, an intermediate state with stick-slip motion is observed (the shaded region in Fig.\ref{fig.phase_dia}); also see Fig-S1 in Supplementary Information (SI)\cite{epaps}.
+Such states are also observed in yielding of amorphous systems \cite{varnik2008profile} and even in channel flow of monodisperse colloids \cite{genovese2011crystallization}.

-Under nonequilibrium steady state conditions, for large channel width $w$, the flow profile of the soft polycrystal exhibits fluid like behaviour.
-At large width $w$, the spatially averaged flow profile, $v_x(y)$, is plug like (see inset of Fig.\ref{fig.phase_dia}) in the bulk and has high, but nearly constant, velocity gradient near the walls, resembling boundary layer.
-In contrast, for narrow channels, the averaged flow profile $v_x(y)$ is parabolic (inset of Fig.\ref{fig.phase_dia}) as in the case of low Reynolds number (viscous) pipe flow.
-We will discuss this, in more details, later.
+In the inset of Fig.\ref{fig.phase_dia} we show average velocity profiles, for different channel widths ($w$), in steady state conditions.
+For large $w$, the flow profile of the soft polycrystal exhibits behaviour similar to yield stress fluids : $v_x(y)$ is plug-like at the central bulk region and has high, but nearly constant velocity gradient near the walls, resembling a boundary layer.
+In contrast, for narrow channels, the averaged flow profile $v_x(y)$ is parabolic, similar to low Reynolds number (viscous) pipe flow.
+This is consistent with the observations in dense, soft, glassy material \cite{goyon} where such tarnsition from plug to parabolic flow with decreasing channel width was rationalised via the existence of non-local spatial correlations in plasticity during flow.
+Beyond such similarities with amorphous solids in the average flow profiles, some distinct features arise in flowing polycrystals due to its underlying grain dynamics, and that is the focus of this work.
+In Fig.\ref{fig.phase_dia}, we show schematic pictures of the distinct grain morphologies (detailed later) that occur at different parts of the state diagram.